Roboost-INAU-Minor/ROBOOST_Minor/ROBOOST mdbook/src/Overview.md

 @startuml
 package "Project Overview" {
-    class Hailing {
-        + Make sure the documentation of the 3 projects stays on point.
-        + Communication with the client.
-    }
+Top to bottom direction
     package "WeldingRobot" {
+        Left to right direction
         class Bram {
             + Project leader.
-            + Develop stundent program.
+            + Develop student program.
             + Explain the rest of the students how the robot works.
         }
         class Project_group {
-            + Assist bram where needed.
+            + Assist Bram where needed.
             + Learn from the progress Bram makes.
         }
     }